 In the context of machine learning, epistemic uncertainty refers to uncertainty that arises from the model itself, such as the model architecture, hyperparameters, and weights.
 In order to estimate this type of uncertainty, a diverse set of model architectures can be used.
-Equation (7) shows the formula used for epistemic uncertainty.
+Equation (7) shows the formula used for epistemic uncertainty: